cchitsiang/awesome-stars/README.md

 - [luk4z7/go-concurrency-guide](https://github.com/luk4z7/go-concurrency-guide) - Practical concurrency guide in Go, communication by channels, patterns
 - [dagger/dagger](https://github.com/dagger/dagger) - A programmable CI/CD engine that runs your pipelines in containers
 - [alist-org/alist](https://github.com/alist-org/alist) - 🗂️A file list program that supports multiple storage, powered by Gin and Solidjs. / 一个支持多存储的文件列表程序，使用 Gin 和 Solidjs。
-- [dotenx/dotenx](https://github.com/dotenx/dotenx) - No-code all-in-one platform to build web applications, websites, APIs, forms, automations.
+- [dotenx/dotenx](https://github.com/dotenx/dotenx) - No/low-code all-in-one platform to build web applications, websites, APIs, forms, automations.
 An alternative for bubble, webflow, Zapier, and much more
 - [imgproxy/imgproxy](https://github.com/imgproxy/imgproxy) - Fast and secure standalone server for resizing and converting remote images
 - [TwiN/gatus](https://github.com/TwiN/gatus) - ⛑ Automated service health dashboard
 - [ywadi/crimsonq](https://github.com/ywadi/crimsonq) - One Message to Multi Consumer Queue with persistence and Queue Stages.
 Crimson Queue allows you to have multiple consumers listening on topics and receive a copy of a message that targets its topic pr